1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Driver & User Interface:

 The Acebeam E70 is using its own proprietary UI seems like.
-Instead of the usual single click for on, they used a long-press for on.
-Not the greatest idea for most people, but there’s some other useful features that make this a little less troublesome.
+Instead of the usual single click for on, they used a long press for on.
+Not the greatest idea for most people, but there are some other useful features that make this a little less troublesome.

 - Moonlight, Low, Medium1, Medium2, Medium3, High, Turbo